Binary Search Tree Explained: One Invariant, Every Operation

 Most BST interview failures aren't about forgetting the algorithm.
 They come from misunderstanding the invariant or skipping edge cases the invariant would've caught.
 Candidates who can recite the steps but can't explain why each step preserves the ordering get stuck the moment the problem deviates from the textbook version.

-- Confusing BST ordering with heap ordering: A BST orders left-right (left subtree < node < right subtree).
-A heap orders parent-child (parent > children in a max-heap).
+- BST vs heap ordering: A BST orders left to right (left subtree < node < right subtree).
+A heap orders parent to child (parent > children in a max heap).
 They're different invariants, and mixing them up leads to wrong traversal logic.

 Two directions from here

 Codeintuition's learning path places BSTs after binary trees and before heaps.
 That ordering is deliberate.
-Recursive patterns you build in binary trees transfer directly into BSTs, and the heap's parent-child invariant makes more sense once you've internalised the BST's left-right invariant.
-You can start with the free Arrays course (63 lessons, 85 problems, 15 patterns across the free tier, permanently free) and build toward BSTs at your own pace.
+Recursive patterns you build in binary trees transfer directly into BSTs, and the heap's parent child invariant makes more sense once you've internalised the BST's left to right invariant.
+The free tier covers two full courses (Arrays and Singly Linked List) with 63 lessons, 85 problems, and 15 patterns, permanently free.
+If you're building toward BSTs, those foundational courses are where the recursive thinking starts.

 Memorising three deletion cases gets you through one problem.
 Deriving them from the ordering invariant means you won't need to memorise them at all.
 Start with the invariant.